andrlime/mobile-workshop-demo/README.md

 ## Task 1: Add colors to task descriptions
 Change `addTask` to apply styles to tasks based on what words they contain.
 If a task contains the phrase (you can use whatever you want) "Computer Science", make the task one color (if you can't decide, use red).
 If a task contains the phrase "Economics", make the task a different color (green if you can't decide).
 If a task contains neither, make it black.

 Note that you don't have to make new styles in the array at the bottom.
-You can apply styles in line, such as
+You can apply styles in-line, such as
 ```ts
 <Text style={{color: "red"}}></Text>
 ```